-Colleagues, family, and friends established this award in honor of Robert W. Fulton for the contributions he made to the science of plant pathology through his research, teaching, and service.
+Colleagues, family, and friends established this fund in honor of Robert W. Fulton for the contributions he made to the science of plant pathology through his research, teaching, and service.

 Robert W. Fulton